dailystory/docs/articles/index.md

 # What is DailyStory?
 DailyStory is a Marketing Automation Platform that makes it easy for businesses to track, convert, and manage visitors through the process of becoming a customer.

+Watch our 60-second overview video to quickly see what DailyStory does.

 <iframe width="640" height="360" src="https://player.vimeo.com/video/281157722" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>

-<a href="https://www.dailystory.com">To learn more about DailyStory features, please visit the www.dailystory.com website.</a>
+<a href="https://www.dailystory.com">To learn more about DailyStory features, benefits, and pricing please visit the www.dailystory.com website.</a>

 ## What can you do with DailyStory?
 **Run marketing campaigns** DailyStory is used to run email marketing campaigns, Text Messaging campaigns, Social Media campaigns and much more.
 This includes: sending newsletters, running email sequences, automated sending thank you emails, sending reminder text messages and sharing content on social media.